webdetails/cbf2/README.md

 ### Nightly Builds

-Have the build directly in that directory
+Drop the build artifacts directly in that directory

 Example: